Skip to content

 How to get there: A 5-minute walk from Corso Aurelio Saffi bus stop.

-To have a Genoian historical experience, The Cathedral of San Lorenzo should be on your list while visiting Genoa.
+To have a Genoian historical experience, the Cathedral of San Lorenzo should be on your list when visiting Genoa.
 This place brings out the authenticity of visiting this metropolis.
-After a busy day of touring Piazza de Ferrari square, shopping on Via XX Settembre, or even living the Italian lifestyle, eating pizza, and hanging out in coffee shops, you’ll need to head to this worship home.
+After a busy day of touring Piazza de Ferrari square, shopping on Via XX Settembre, or even living the Italian lifestyle, eating pizza, and hanging out in coffee shops, you must head to this worship home.

 Why should you visit the Cathedral of San Lorenzo?